drocpdp/django_ecommerce/README.md

 # To Do:

+* IN PROGRESS: Save order per session to session-based context
+* Orders table/relations (see Customers)
+* Customers table/relations (see Orders)
+* Configure/Install intial DB structure for Users and Admins
+* Install Google/FB signup integration
+* Install Email signup integration
 * Dropdown for Categories, Categories Pages, Should create as Category added in admin.
 * Pagination of items
 * Cart Option, Cart option for user
-* Configure/Install intial DB structure for Users and Admins
-* Install Google/FB signup integration
-* Install Email signup integration

 * Create Page Design and Templates

 # Completed